 The appointment of Dylan Hartley as England’s captain for the 2016 RBS 6 Nations Championship was the logical progression from his six seasons in charge at Northampton Saints, one of England’s pre-eminent clubs.
 He started the tournament with 66 caps, more than any other current player in the squad and led the side to the Triple Crown on his 70th appearance and then to the Grand Slam with a stunning 31-21 win over a fiercely competitive France side in Paris.

 Few players score a Test try only three minutes after stepping off the bench but he did with gusto when winning his 20th cap, against New Zealand at Twickenham in 2010.
 Three years later, he made his 47th appearance in the 30-3 defeat by Wales at the Principality Stadium, so becoming England’s third most capped hooker.
 When playing against Scotland in March 2015 year he overtook Brian Moore’s total of 64.
 He then broke the record of 73 caps, held by former Northampton Saints clubmate Steve Thompson when becoming the first captain to lead England to a series win on Australian soil in June last year.
 On his momentous day at Melbourne, he also scored his second Test try in the 23-7 victory.
-When leading his country for the 21st time in the 35-25 victory and a series win over Argentina this June, he overtook Lawrence Dallaglio and Rory Underwood to become England’s third most capped player behind Jason Leonard (114) and Jonny Wilkinson (91).
+When leading his country for the 21st time in the 35-25 victory and a series win over Argentina last June, he overtook Lawrence Dallaglio and Rory Underwood to become England’s third most capped player behind Jason Leonard (114) and Jonny Wilkinson (91).

 When England achieved a 61-21 victory over Scotland in their previous game, they had won 18 consecutive Test matches, dating back to the 2015 RWC pool match against Uruguay and equalled the world record held by New Zealand.
-Their victories included the three Tests against Australia last summer, all four in the Old Mutual Wealth Series in November and another four in the 2017 Six Nations.
+Their victories included the three Tests against Australia in the summer of 2016, all four in the Old Mutual Wealth Series that November and another four in the 2017 Six Nations.
 Dylan's leadership and work rate were crucial in England’s success as the squad inflicted only the Wallabies second whitewash at home and their first since 1971 against the Springboks.